michael-2956/S3-unzip.rs/README.md

 # S3-unzip

-A simple *blazingly fast* Rust library to unzip an S3 archive into S3's root directory.
+A simple Rust library to unzip an S3 archive into S3's root directory.
 Works without downloading the archive or putting it into RAM, so will unzip a huge dataset archive even if run on `t2.micro`(restrictions apply).